This article was originally posted in July 2014, and has been updated.

 If you find that you’re spending more and more money for the perfect under-eye concealer, or treatments to combat puffiness in your face, you should look at the root causes.
 In my practice I’ve found that the culprit behind those dark circles and puffy eyes can range from thyroid problems to food allergies.
 Here are some solutions to the five most-common causes:

-To determine if this is your beauty solution, simply remove the most common allergenic foods, including sugar, dairy, yeast, peanuts, corn, soy, alcohol, red meats, gluten-containing grains (spelt, wheat, rye, kamut), citrus and caffeine, from your diet for a two-week time period.
+To determine if this is your beauty solution, simply remove the most common allergenic foods, including eggs, milk, mustard, peanuts, seafood, sulphites, sesame, soy, tree nuts, wheat and gluten-containing grains (spelt, wheat rye, kamut) from your diet for a two-week time period.
 After two weeks you can begin to add in one food item per day to test your reaction to it.
 If symptoms return, you know that particular food should be excluded from your daily diet.

 2. Hit the sack